How to market yourself

 Interim managers often define their product as their past title e.g. I am an Interim Finance Director, or as the skills, knowledge, qualities and experience they have e.g. I am a business-oriented, results-focused project manager.
 Whilst such an approach can be valuable, particularly in developing CVs for interim service providers, it is not usually what grabs the attention of potential clients in the first place.
 The vast majority of clients are looking for solutions to their problems and what grabs their attention are interim managers who specialise in solving problems similar to theirs.
-For example an interim manager may specialise in helping organisations relocate manufacturing to low cost countries or they may specialise in helping organisations outsource or insource the IT function.
-Mostly people like to buy from a specialist rather than a Jack of all Trades.
+For example, if you are the practice manager of a large accountancy firm looking to grow the business and seeking an interim manager to do so, you would be more likely to be attracted to a Business Development Interim Manager specialising in the profession than a non-specialist.
+Mostly providers and clients like to buy from a specialist rather than a Jack-of-all-Trades.

 Simon puts it like this: “Imagine you had severe back pain and were in a supermarket confronted by a bewildering array of painkillers.
-All of a sudden, you see one with the slogan “Targets back pain fast”.
+Suddenly, you see one with the slogan “Targets back pain fast”.
 Which would you buy?”